lekoala/silverstripe-filepond/README.md

 ## Chunked uploads

 If you need to upload large videos, you can use `setChunkUploads`.
-File will be uploaded in chunks of 5mb and then merged on the last upload.
+File will be uploaded in chunks (size is computed automatically based on server settings) and then merged on the last upload.

 ```php
 $fields->push($Video = new FilePondField("Video"));
 $Video->setChunkUploads(true);
 ```

+You can also enable this globally with `chunk_by_default`.

 ## Requirements